openstack/governance/CHAIR.rst

 After the election results are confirmed:

-* propose a patch to restore chair status, if planning to serve again
+* start the chair selection process by encouraging TC members to consider serving as chair by proposing a patch to the member list to add "chair" status next to their name
+* monitor and coordinate the discussion and selection of the new chair
 * after a chair is selected, ensure they appear in the tech-committee-chair group in gerrit: https://review.openstack.org/#/admin/groups/206,members